mosets/docs/fields.md

 #### Hidden Field
 Setting Hidden Field to `Yes` will make this field unavailable during front-end editing.
 You can still however display this field in details and summary view.
 To completely hide a field in the front-end, you need to remove it from details, summary view and select `No` for Simple Searchable and Advanced Searchable.

+#### Back-end listings column
+When you browse a category in back-end, you will be shown the list of assigned listings with their name, number of reviews, published and featured status.
+This setting allows you to show this field in the listings column.
+This setting is only available for core fields.

 #### Ordering
 You can customize your custom fields' order when they are displayed.
 Current field will be displayed beneath the selected field when display in list form.
 By default, a new custom field is placed at the last position of the list.